elldi/face-detection-and-other-functions/README.md

 ## Done
 * Haar Casade face detection algorithm
+* Improved argument interface
+* Cut faces out of image

 ## To Do
 * Eye detection once face has been found
-* Cut and save faces out of image
+* Save faces out of image, where to argument?
-* Improved argument interface
 * Video rate?